ozolotareva/unpast_paper/README.md

   - **gene_indexes**: 0-based index of the genes in the input matrix.
   - **sample_indexes**: 0-based index of the samples in the input matrix.

-Along with the biclustering resutl, UnPaSt creates three files with intermediate results in the output folder `out_dir`:
+Along with the biclustering result, UnPaSt creates three files with intermediate results in the output folder `out_dir`:
   - `<basename>.[parameters].binarized.tsv` with binarized input data.
   - `<basename>.[parameters].binarization_stats.tsv` provides binarization statistics for each processed feature.
   - `<basename>.[parameters].background.tsv` stores background distributions of SNR values for each evaluated bicluster size.
-These files can be used to restart UnPaSt with the same input and seed from feature clustering step and skip time-consuming feature binarization.
+These files can be used to restart UnPaSt with the same input and seed from the feature clustering step and skip time-consuming feature binarization.

 ## Cite
 UnPaSt preprint [https://arxiv.org/abs/2408.00200](https://arxiv.org/abs/2408.00200).